 There is a medical questionnaire that you are required to complete before you start the course, normally you will complete it here when on the first day of the dive course, but it is worth checking before you come as if there is anything which looks as though it may be a problem then your doctor may be able to sign you off as being medically fit to dive, you can download it here PADI Medical questionnaire and take a copy along to your doctor to sign off for you.
 If you complete the form here and find out that there is something that you answer yes to then the local doctors may not be able to clear you to dive as they aren't as familiar with your medical history as your own doctor at home and some things like asthma they can't test properly here on the island.

-On the last day of the course you will complete the dives and be back at the dive school to complete your log books around 11am and so if you aren't planning on sticking around to watch the video you can still take one of the afternoon or night boats off the island.
-However it is recommended that you do not fly for at least 18 hours after completing the dive course (see here) and don't plan to dive until the day after you will complete the course.
+On the last day of the course you will complete the dives and be back at the dive school to complete your log books by around 11am and so if you aren't planning on sticking around to watch the video you can still take one of the afternoon or night boats off the island.
+However it is recommended that you do not fly for at least 18 hours after completing the dive course (see here) and don't plan to fly until the day after you will complete the course.

 The cost of the PADI Open Water course is 11,000 baht and this includes all equipment hire and the certification costs and you can make a 10% deposit for that below to book in.